sgmonda/stdio/README.md

   -u, --ultima <ARG1>  	A description
 ```

 If a non-expected option is given or a mandatory option isn't, then an error will be shown, suggesting to use `--help` option to know how to use your program and finishing it automatically.
+In case the unknown option is similar to a known one, then a suggestion to use it will be shown.

 ```
 Missing "una" argument.